joglekara/VlaPy/docs/vlasov.rst

 calculated by evolving the phase space in configuration space (i.e. in :math:`\hat{x}`) as well as evolving the phase space in velocity space (i.e. :math:`\hat{v}_x`).
 For information on the definitions, please refer to the Glossary.

-We split the equation into two separate steps ala Strang, or Cheng-Knorr, Splitting.
+We split the equation into two separate steps ala Strang :cite:`Strang1968`, or Cheng-Knorr :cite:`Cheng1976`, Splitting.
 This enables treating each component as an Ordinary Differential Equation (ODE).

 Time Integration